Fast effective and fun education at the click of a button.

-Private tuition’s on the rise, should the industry be regulated?
+Private tuition is on the rise: should the industry be regulated?

-In 2009 The Guardian reported that 45% of pupils based in London have a private tutor; and since then it’s that figure has increased.
+In 2009, The Guardian reported that 45% of pupils based in London have a private tutor.
+Since then, that figure has increased.

-A staggering 72% of all children preparing for Common Entrance have a private tutor according to the IOE, and 25% of all 11-18 year olds have had private tuition at some point, manly in Mathematics, reports TES.
+A staggering 72% of all children preparing for Common Entrance have a private tutor according to the IOE.
+25% of all 11-18 year olds have had private tuition at some point, manly in Mathematics, reports TES.